abavisg/may-vibes-20/README.md

 # CFP Scout
 AI-powered agent system for discovering relevant tech conference CFPs

-**CFP Scout** is a fully Dockerized AI-powered agent system that scrapes tech events with open CFPs, filters them using a language model based on user-defined interests, and sends daily email notifications at 8am UK time with the most relevant results.
+**CFP Scout** is a fully Dockerized AI-powered agent system that scrapes tech events with open CFPs, filters them using a local language model via Ollama based on user-defined interests, and sends daily email notifications at 8am UK time with the most relevant results.

 ---